jboxberger/synology-gitlab-ce/readme.md

 ```

 ### Docker Container Bootlooping
-When you data gets corrupted during migrations, the container starts boot-looping and you can't enter it to fix the issue.
+When you data gets corrupted during migrations, the container starts boot-looping, and you can't enter it to fix the issue.
 For that issue we start a new container without the default gitlab-ce start script and boot gitlab manually.
 When you run
-int the error the container will still run and you can fix your data issue.
-Befor running the container from cli, please
+into the error, the container will still run, and you can fix your data issue.
+Before running the container from cli, please
-stop the boot-looping container
+stop the boot-looping container.
 ```bash
 # 1) run container from command line
 sudo docker run -it --rm \